AleccLang/dkbg-P/README.md

 * Apache Maven (https://maven.apache.org/download.cgi)

 ## Build
-Run the following command in the DKBG directory to build the package.
+Run the following command in the main directory to build the package.

 Build: $ mvn clean package